heroqu/node-content-store/README.md

 `curl -X DELETE http://localhost:8001/ba089843d132af3231990d405f2ac3c0`

+## Sample dockerized application

+that uses this content-store as a backend microservice can be found [here](https://github.com/heroqu/book-liner)

 ## Configuration

  The `ContentStore` constructor function returns a server promise.
 The first parameter is `options` object with following defaults: